 Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell (Amazon UK, US) is a book about a man who helped build some of America’s greatest companies, including Apple and Google.
 A former college football player and coach, Bill didn’t enter the business world until he was thirty nine.
 Moving quickly though through executive roles, he went on to coach the likes of Steve Jobs, Larry Page, Eric Schmidt, Ben Horowitz and Bill Gurley, to name just a few.
 He passed away in 2016, leaving a legacy of growing companies, successful people and an enormous amount of respect.
 The book is essential reading for any manager or leader operating in a fast-moving, high growth business.

 This post is a summary of Bill Campbell’s approach towards management, leadership & coaching.
-For more inspiration, sign up to my monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of business & leadership, and follow me on Twitter, LinkedIn and Instagram.
+For more inspiration, sign up for my Monthly Newsletter: a curation of articles, books & podcasts about the future of business & leadership, and follow me on Twitter, LinkedIn and Instagram.

 There was only one Bill Campbell, perhaps the most extraordinary individual we have had the honour to meet and befriend.
 But much of the what and the how of his coaching, we believe, can be replicated by others.
 If you are a manager, executive or any other kind of leader of teams, in any kind of business or organisation, you can be more effective and help your team perform better (and be happier) by becoming the coach of that team.
 Bill’s principles have helped us and many others do that; we believe they can help you too.

 - Bill insisted on management excellence, he hammered home the importance of simple practices that added up to a strong operation.